mpendulo-dev/covid-stats/README.md

-# CovidApp - This application keeps track of the global covid19 stats with the use of an API that is updated daily.
+# Angular CovidApp - This application keeps track of the global covid19 stats with the use of an API that is updated daily.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.